Filirom1/jquery-mobile-backbone-requirejs/README.md

 Templates and code structure
 -----------------------------

-Personnally I hate to debug HTML in JS files.
+Personnally I hate debugging HTML in JS files.
 To avoid this I use [RequireJS](http://www.requirejs.org/) with the [text plugin](http://www.requirejs.org/docs/api.html#text)

 Look the syntax is quite simple :